Logo

 • Growth Marketers: Automate scalable, data-driven campaigns using Salesforce data for targeting and personalization.

-• Sales Enablement Teams: Coordinate marketing campaigns with sales outreach, using synced data to deliver consistent messaging.
+• Sales Enablement Teams: Coordinate marketing campaigns with sales outreach using synced data to deliver consistent messaging.

 • Product Teams: Test messaging strategies across customer lifecycle stages, leveraging Salesforce data for context.